newnewnewgen/newnewnewgen/README.md

-- 👋 Hi, I’m @newnewnewgen
+- 👋 Hi, I’m Newgen
-- 👀 I’m interested in
+- 👀 I’m interested in cool things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about product management
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...